niell-ion/derail-docs/docs/derail_preface.md

 * Appendices – Include wiring diagrams, part numbers, and calibration logs.

-> 💡 If you're looking for a specific topic, refer to the Table of Contents or use the search function (for digital versions).
+!!! note

-> ⚠️ This manual does not replace proper hands-on training.
-Only qualified personnel should operate or maintain this equipment.
+    If you're looking for a specific topic, refer to the Table of Contents or use the search function (for digital versions).

 ---